 IACUC.org is now IACUC Central, a comprehensive repository for all things IACUC.
 IACUC Central is a valuable resource for institutional animal care and use committee members and staff.
 Updated quarterly, IACUC Central organizes information into pages containing links to governmental agencies, databases, examples of institutional websites, training resources, and more.

-Scientist Center for Animal Welfare (SCAW) IACUC Training Workshop: New York, NY on September 16; and Los Angeles, CA on October 7, 2016.
+Scientist Center for Animal Welfare (SCAW) IACUC Training Workshop: Los Angeles, CA on October 7, 2016.
 This workshop is for individuals who work with laboratory animals, including IACUC members and administrators, principal investigators, attending veterinarians, regulatory personnel, and laboratory animal care staff.

 Sessions of the NIH workshop, "Meeting the Information Requirements of the Animal Welfare Act," will be held in October 2016, Beltsville, MD.